ZoneMinder/zoneminder/README.txt

 field.
-o    FEATURE - Filtering can now be done on the event description field. o    FEATURE - The 'check all' on event lists etc is now a toggle checkbox. o    FEATURE - In Mocord mode, events can now be forced to close when the event has reached the section length even if an alarm is in progress.
-Previously this would have resulted in an extended event. o    FEATURE - The 'groups' view has been overhauled and rationalised. o    FEATURE - A default event replay rate has been added. o    FEATURE - Videos can now be created from filters. o    FEATURE - There is now a separate auto-execute checkbox from filters to allow definition of a script but not execution if this is not desired.
+o    FEATURE - Filtering can now be done on the event description field. o    FEATURE - The `check all' on event lists etc is now a toggle checkbox. o    FEATURE - In Mocord mode, events can now be forced to close when the event has reached the section length even if an alarm is in progress.
+Previously this would have resulted in an extended event. o    FEATURE - The `groups' view has been overhauled and rationalised. o    FEATURE - A default event replay rate has been added. o    FEATURE - Videos can now be created from filters. o    FEATURE - Added tokens for event cause (%EC%) and description (%ED%) for filter generated emails.
+The %ED% token was previously used for event length, this has now changed to
+%EL%.
+You will need to update any filters that use this token to use the new value. o    FEATURE - There is now a separate auto-execute checkbox from filters to allow definition of a script but not execution if this is not desired.